gavhu10/MessageJar/README.md

 ### Get messages

 This api endpoint is for getting messages and it is at `/api/v1/get`.
+The latest parameter is optional.
+It specifies the id of the last message that the client got.
+It is intended to reduce network traffic.

 ```json